code-423n4/2023-01-reserve-findings/data/scokaf-Q.md

 Replace 1000 with 1_000

-# Number 3: BLOCK VALUES AS A PROXY FOR TIME
+# 3: BLOCK VALUES AS A PROXY FOR TIME

 Vulnerability details